All the flavor of the classic Irish dish in soul-warming soup form. Easy, satisfying, and leftovers are a treat!

 In a last ditch effort, I drove to the store and bought more broth.
 Then I dumped the entire contents of the slow cooker into a large strainer and rinsed it.
 From there, I returned the cabbage mixture to the slow cooker and added fresh broth.
 The end result was a soup that lacked the full benefit of a long simmer with the corned beef and vegetables–but it was far better than the harsh tasting alternative!

-I am by no means a beer expert, but a little research revealed that IPAs typically have a high ratio of hops to malt (pale ales, on the other hand, tend to have more balanced malt-to-hop levels).
-It’s the hops that lend bitterness, and this can become more pronounced with extended cooking and when paired with certain foods.
+I am by no means a beer expert, but a little research and a call to a true expert revealed that IPAs typically have a high ratio of hops to malt (pale ales, on the other hand, tend to have more balanced malt-to-hop levels).
+It’s the hops that lend bitterness, and this tends to become more pronounced with extended cooking and when paired with certain foods.

 Yield: 6-8 servings